aspose-slides/Aspose.Slides-Documentation/net/developer-guide/web-extensions/_index.md

 }
 ```

-Now we may set up the animated slide transitions (each slide is the imported PDF page).
-We use 9 slides in the sample PDF document.
-Let us add slide transitions into each of it, to demonstrate it while viewing HTML:
+Now, we can set up the animated slide transitions (each slide is the imported PDF page).
+We used 9 slides in the sample PDF document.
+Let's add slide transitions into each of them (to demonstrate it while viewing HTML):

 ``` csharp
 pres.Slides[0].SlideShowTransition.Type = TransitionType.Fade;